egormoroz/saturn/progress/progress.md

 4. New opponents (if suitable) elo difference
 5. New elo = min(self play, other engines)

+## TODO
+Add tables w/ info!

 ## 1. Negamax
 Nothing special.
-Sucks because of big branch factor.
+Sucks because of big branching factor.
-Passes all mate2 tests (except the one with KNkbp, because after capturing the pawn the position is considered drawn material-wise (even though it's mate in two plies)).
+Passes all mate2 tests.
 Absence of quiescence search hurts a lot as well...

+## 2. Alpha-beta, quiescience + tacticals -> nontacticals
+In the starting position the effective branching factor (EBF) got from ~20 to ~10 (828 -> 8210 -> 82780 -> 595447 -> 5444539
+-> 33194743 @ ~8mnps).
+This is huge, especially considering the fact that we now do some extra work (quiescence search).
+Quiescence search handles checks, now it is possible to find forced checkmate in N in fewer than N depth, and overall thanks to the qsearch the score is somewhat sane.